-- 1. If your Dependent is a Member, we will send you a notice of his or her membership termination due to loss of eligibility at least ninety (90) days before the date coverage will end due to reaching the age limit.
-Your Dependent's membership will terminate as described in our notice unless you provide us documentation of his or her incapacity and dependency within sixty (60) days of receipt of our notice and we determine that he or she is eligible as a disabled Dependent. - If you provide us this documentation in the specified time period and we do not make a determination about eligibility before the termination date, coverage will continue until we make a determination. - 2.
-If we determine that your Dependent does not meet the eligibility requirements as a disabled Dependent, we will notify you that he or she is not eligible and let you know the membership termination date. - If we determine that your Dependent is eligible as a disabled Dependent, there will be no lapse in coverage.
-Also, beginning two (2) years after the date that your Dependent reached the age limit, you must provide us documentation of his or her incapacity and dependency annually within sixty (60) days after we request it so that we can determine if he or she continues to be eligible as a disabled Dependent. - 3.
-If your Dependent is not a Member and you are requesting enrollment, you must provide us documentation of his or her incapacity and dependency within sixty (60) days after we request it so that we can determine if he or she is eligible to enroll as a disabled Dependent. - If we determine that your Dependent is eligible as a disabled Dependent, you must provide us documentation of his or her incapacity and dependency annually within sixty (60) days after we request it so that we can determine if he or she continues to be eligible as a disabled Dependent.
+- 1. If your Dependent is a Member and reaches the age limit specified in the Summary of Services and Cost Shares, we will send you a notice of his or her membership termination due to loss of eligibility under this Plan at least ninety (90) days before the date that coverage will end.
+Your Dependent's membership will terminate as described in our notice unless you provide us with documentation of his or her intellectual disability or physical handicap and dependency within sixty (60) days of your Dependent reaching the limiting age.
+Once proof of intellectual disability or physical handicap and dependency are received, we will make a determination as to whether he or she is eligible as a disabled Dependent.
+If you provide proof of intellectual disability or physical handicap and dependency to us: - a.
+Prior to the termination date in the notice and we do not make an eligibility determination before the termination date, the Dependent's coverage will continue until we make a determination. - b.
+Within the sixty (60) days following the Dependent reaching the limiting age and we determine that your Dependent is eligible as a disabled Dependent, then there will be no lapse in coverage. - 2.
+If we determine that your Dependent does not meet the eligibility requirements as a disabled Dependent, we will notify you that he or she is not eligible and advise you of the child's membership termination date. - 3.
+Beginning two (2) years after your Dependent reaches the limiting age you are required to provide us with proof of his or her continued intellectual disability or physical handicap and dependency annually.
+Proof must be received within sixty (60) days of our request.
+Once received, we will determine whether he or she remains eligible as a disabled Dependent.
+We reserve the right to request proof of your Dependent's intellectual disability or physical handicap and dependency less frequently than once per year; however, proof still must be received within sixty (60) days of our request.

-Member Rights and Responsibilities: Our Commitment to Each Other
+Rights and Responsibilities of Members: Our Commitment to Each Other